-- The expulsion must follow the procedures established pursuant to Section 59-63-240. - The one-year expulsion is subject to modification by the district superintendent of education on a case-by-case basis.
+- The expulsion must follow the procedures established pursuant to Section 59-63-240. - ◆ The one-year expulsion is subject to modification by the district superintendent of education on a case-by-case basis. - Students expelled pursuant to this section are not precluded from receiving educational services in an alternative setting. - Each local board of trustees is to establish a policy which requires the student to be referred to the local county officer of the department of juvenile justice or its representative.

-A"firearm" means not only a gun but any explosive or incendiary type device.
+A "firearm" means not only a gun but any explosive or incendiary type device.